History of Native Americans in the United States: After the formation of the United States

 The United States was eager to expand, to develop farming and settlements in new areas, and to satisfy land hunger of settlers from New England and new immigrants.
 The belief and inaccurate presumption was that the land was not settled and existed in a state of nature and therefore was free to be settled by citizens of the newly formed United States.
 In the years after the American Revolution, the newly formed nation set about acquiring lands in the Northwest Territory through a multitude of treaties with Native nations.
 The coercive tactics used to obtain these treaties often left the Native Nations with the option to sell the land or face war.
 The states and settlers were frequently at odds with this policy.
 Congress passed the Northwest Ordinance in 1787, which was conceived to allow for the United States to sell lands inhabited by the Native nations to settlers willing to move into that area.

-George Washington advocated the advancement of Native American society and he "harbored some measure of goodwill towards the Indians."
+The Haudenosaunee have referred to George Washington as Hanadagá·yas —‘town-destroyer’—for the US assault that razed 40 Haudenosaunee towns during the American Revolutionary War.